-Making Our Way to Mastery is Hamilton's new maths training seminar with Professor Ruth Merttens.
-In this session, new for 2019, Ruth focuses on understanding the difference between problem solving and reasoning, how to develop children's ability to reason mathematically, the key steps to mastery and much more.
+'Good at Sums and Poor at Reasoning?' is Hamilton's new maths training seminar with Professor Ruth Merttens.
+In this session, new for the 2019-20 school year, Ruth focuses on the what, why and how of problem solving and reasoning in relation to mastery and much more.

-During this session, teachers will review the different skills required, using hands-on reasoning activities.
+During this session, through practical reasoning, teachers will review the different skills involved.
 They will explore the pedagogical and organisational processes that can be put in place to ensure that we develop children’s ability to reason alongside their ability to calculate efficiently.

 The session is of immediate interest to all primary teachers and particularly primary maths coordinators or those in senior management positions.
 It is FREE and open to all teachers.

 Hamilton's staff meeting guidance gives you everything you need to run a training session on consistencey in models and images in your school's maths teaching.
 This is key to helping children progress seamlessly from one year the next.
 Download our guidance notes and put good practice in place across all your year groups.
 Staff Meetings: school-wide maths training.

 What a super day yesterday at the @TayCollab Maths Conference!
 Lots of learning - could have listened to Prof. Ruth Merttens talk all day @HamiltonTrust.
 Thanks @CarolLyon16 for organising such a great event and inviting us to share our journey.